Chełmno extermination camp: Survivors

 According to the Holocaust Encyclopedia, a total of seven Jews from the burial Sonderkommando escaped from the Waldlager.
 Determining the identities of the few survivors of Chełmno had presented ambiguity because records use different versions of their names.
 One survivor may not have been recorded in the early postwar years because he did not testify at trials of camp personnel.
 Five escaped during the winter of 1942, including Mordechaï Podchlebnik, Milnak Meyer, Abraham Tauber, Abram Roj and Szlama Ber Winer (Szlamek Bajler) whose identity was recognized also as Yakov or Jacob Grojanowski.
 Mordechaï Zurawski and Simon Srebnik escaped later.
 Srebnik was among Jews shot by the Germans two days before the Russians entered Chełmno, but he survived.
 Winer wrote under pseudonym Grojanowski about the operations of the camp in his Grojanowski Report, but he was rounded up with thousands of others and murdered in the gas chamber of Bełżec extermination camp.

 In June 1945, both Podchlebnik and Srebnik (then age fifteen), testified at the Chełmno trials of camp personnel in Łódź, Poland.
 In addition to being included in the Holocaust Encyclopedia, Mordechaï Zurawski is included as survivor in three other sources, each of which documents his testifying, along with Srebnik and Podchlebnik about his experience at Chełmno, at the 1961 trial of Adolf Eichmann in Jerusalem.
 In addition, Srebnik testified in the Chelmno Guard Trials of 1962–63.
-The French director Claude Lanzmann included interviews with Srebnik and Podchlebnik in his documentary Shoah, referring to them as the only two Jewish survivors of Chełmno, but he was in error.
+The French director Claude Lanzmann included interviews with Srebnik and Podchlebnik in his documentary Shoah, referring to them as the only two Jewish survivors of Chełmno, but this was mistaken.
 Some sources repeat that only Simon Srebnik and Mordechaï Podchlebnik survived the war but these are also in error.
 Podchlebnik is sometimes referred to as Michał (or Michael), in Polish and English versions of his name.

 Not all escapees have been identified in the postwar period.
 In 2002 Dr. Sara Roy of Harvard University wrote that her father, Abraham Roy, belonged to the aforementioned survivors.
 She said that her father was the escapee recognized by the Holocaust Encyclopedia as Abram Roj, although she was mistaken about their total number.
 Two other survivors of Chełmno include Yitzhak Justman and Yerachmiel Yisrael Widawski who escaped together from the forest burial commando in the winter of 1942.
 They arrived at Piotrków Trybunalski Ghetto in March 1942 and deposited their testimonies with Rabbi Moshe Chaim Lau.
 Widawski spoke with Rabbi Lau as well as some members of the prewar Communal Council before he left the ghetto, robbing them of their peace of mind with earth-shattering facts about the extermination process.
 Widawski saw the bodies of thirteen relatives murdered in gas vans including his own fiancée.
 Both fugitives, Justman and Widawski, arrived also at the Częstochowa Ghetto and met with Rabbi Chanoch Gad Justman.
-They headed in various directions and made a tremendous effort to inform and warn the Jewish communities about the fate that awaited them, however, many people refused to believe their stories.
+They headed in various directions, making a great effort to inform and warn the Jewish communities about the fate that awaited them.
+However, many people refused to believe their stories.